 In the Overview tab, you can see a rendered preview of your email for every customer individually.
 You are able to manually choose a specific customer using the arrow buttons or typing their email into the input field.
 You can also click on the filter icon (1) to only filter a specific segment of customers to see the preview for.
 This is especially useful if you use personalization in the email.
-You can also switch between a desktop and mobile view (2).
+You can also switch between a desktop and a mobile view (2).

 Furthermore, you can send a test email to yourself (3).
 It is possible to send an email to a specific email address to examine the appearance of the email from a customer's point of view.
 As the email address is specified manually, the personalization in the email will be based on the data of a random customer.
 To see if the personalization works correctly, it is advised to send an email to yourself as the only customer in the audience using the

 email equals your email condition.